-- Any decisions taken should be done in consultation with the Convener (Incident Commander) and Supervising Examiner. - 2.
+- 1. Any decisions taken should be done in consultation with the Convener (Incident Commander) and Supervising Examiner. - 2.
 Follow the contingency plan. - 3.
 Evacuate the examination room. - 4.
 Attempt to ensure the confidentiality and security of the examination materials. - 5.
-Ensure that the candidates are supervised as closely as possible whilst they are out of the examination room so as to ensure there is no collusion.

-- 6. After the candidates have returned to the examination room and before the examination is resumed, note the time and duration of the interruption. - 7.
+Ensure that the candidates are supervised as closely as possible whilst they are out of the examination room so as to ensure there is no collusion. - 6.
+After the candidates have returned to the examination room and before the examination is resumed, note the time and duration of the interruption. - 7.
 Allow the candidates the full working time prescribed for the examination. - 8.
 Consideration should be given to the possibility of taking the candidates to another place in order to complete the examination if found necessary. - 9.
 Assist the Supervising Examiner to make a full report of the incident and of the action taken for immediate submission to BCSEA.

-2.11 Special Instructions for Practical Examinations
+2.11.
+Special Instructions for Practical Examinations

-2.11.1 Practical Examinations
+2.11.1.
+Practical Examinations

-The requirements for practical examinations in Science, Computer and Geography are given in the syllabus.
-Special instructions for Science subjects shall be sent to Centres before the examinations begin.
-They must be regarded as confidential and are intended only to enable the subject teacher and a member of staff in charge of the laboratory to undertake proper preparations before the examination session.
+The requirements for practical examinations in BCSE Technical and Vocational Education Training (TVET) courses are given in the syllabus.
+Special instructions for TVET practical courses examinations shall be sent to Centres a month before the examination.
+They must be regarded as confidential and are intended only to enable the Assistant Instructors teaching the courses to undertake proper preparations before the examination session.
 The Centres must ensure that they have sufficient equipment and necessary resources to conduct the practical examinations.

-2.11.2 Visiting Examiner
+2.11.2.
+Visiting Examiner